 Sessions

 This year will again feature sessions with topics of interest for all KLAS Users, as well as more specific Instructional Resource Center (IRC) and Library for the Blind and Print Disabled (LBPD) sessions.
-New for 2024 will be two sessions featuring updates from staff of the American Printing House for the Blind (APH) and from the National Library Service for the Blind and Print Disabled (NLS).
+The KLAS Users' Program Committee are actively seeks topic suggestions and session proposals as they prepare for this year's MiniConference.

 Session Types: